short stories, comment, articles, humour and photography

 Sometimes I feel like one of those kids who always gets left behind on school trips.
 They pop into a toilet for a quick piddle, only to find the bus has left without them when they pop out.
 Nobody notices they’re not on the bus until roll call back at school.

 Just in case anyone’s interested, I have’t posted anything since last January.
 I was in England for over a month.
 The first time in more than ten years.
 Seemed like a lot longer.
 Not since I’d last been, but the amount of time I spent there.
 Even then I’m not convinced Angelica knew I was gone.
-On my return she reacted as though I’d nipped down the road for a packet for a packet of fags.
+On my return she reacted as though I’d nipped down the road for a packet of fags.
 I haven’t smoked in years.
 Hello there, it’s me, I’m back.
 Remember, I’m the one that rants to myself all the time.

 One thing I noticed while I was there is just how far the old country has drifted from Europe.
 Even though it’s a short hop across the Channel, you can hardly see what we used to call ‘the continent’ from the prom at Broadstairs.
 Even on clear days.
 Even standing on tippytoes.
 There’s just a mist where I suppose it must be.
 I get the impression the anchor has been hoisted and France may have already slipped below the horizon.
 A warning to all those aboard the sceptred isles: there are some very stormy seas in the Atlantic between the British Isles and America.
 Bon voyage!